 Over the past 15 years, Jiří Šmejc has been one of the most prominent entrepreneurs and managers in Central Europe.
-His name is closely associated with the sweeping development of Home Credit Group - currently the largest consumer finance lender in the world - and with the creation of EMMA Group, which has, within a few years, become one of the leading investors in the European gaming market.
+His name is closely associated with the sweeping development of Home Credit Group - currently the largest consumer finance lender in the world - and with the creation of EMMA, an investment group.

 In 1999, Jiří Šmejc entered the television channel NOVA and at the same time became CEO of its service organization Česká Produkční 2000.
 Simultaneously, he also worked as an executive director of a broadcasting company CET 21.
 During this time, Jiří Šmejc contributed significantly to the executive management of the entire TV NOVA Group and played a key role in TV NOVA´s transformation into the most successful and most profitable TV channel in Central Europe.
 When Petr Kellner’s PPF Group also acquired a stake in TV NOVA in 2002, both businessmen agreed on buying out the other shareholders.
 At the end of this transaction, Jiří Šmejc controlled a 34% stake in TV Nova Group.